 Getting to New York City is possible from nearly everywhere on Earth.
-There are four airports you can arrive at as well as train and bus terminals.
+There are five airports you can arrive at as well as train and bus terminals.
 You can even drive if you're so inclined.
 This is all assuming that you're not already in the city, in which case getting to the hotel is as easy as it could possibly be.

 We recommend not driving in Manhattan unless you really know what you're doing.
 If a car is your only source of travel, it might be a good idea to park in an outer borough and take the subway into Manhattan or use one of the Park-and-Ride lots in New Jersey and take New Jersey Transit or PATH to get into town.
 If you insist on driving into Manhattan, you may be able to find free parking in some residential areas.
 Parking garages tend to be cheaper downtown.